 Tom Cruise's character, (who I believe was named 'Thomas Cruise-Character, esq.') was basically a charming douchebag, much like Cruise has been playing almost nonstop since the 1980s.
 But we're told that he's redeemable, based on the fact that he's somewhat nice to a woman during the movie, after being unkind to her beforehand.
 Great redemption arc, I guess?

 Thomas Cruise-Character's love interest, Generica, was a character.
 She was in the movie.

 Oddly, the character who actually worked the best – whose motivations and reasoning were actually backed by script and acting – was Russel Crowe's Dr Jekyll/Mr Hyde.
 He/they are head of a secret British organisation dedicated to fighting monsters, known as UNIT the Watcher's Council Torchwood the Prodigium.
 Crowe's the only person in the movie who looks like he's having any fun at all.
 He plays Jekyll as a cross between a pretentious academic and a cold-hearted puritan, which actually works towards explaining and justifying the callousness with which the Prodigium works.

 So is Dark Universe going to work?
 My bet's on 'no'.
-Honestly, art aside, a low-budget reboot of the original Universal monsters could be a nice little money maker for Universal.
+Honestly, a low-budget reboot of the original Universal monsters could be a nice little money maker for Universal.
 The insistence on it being an effects heavy, star-driven series suggests to me that it will struggle to make a profit.
 I suspect it will be quietly shelved before long.